Live Fast, Die Young: GMC lifetimes in the FIRE cosmological simulations of Milky Way-mass galaxies: Introduction

 Cosmological galaxy simulations now offer new laboratories for examining GMC properties and lifetimes directly in galactic environments in cosmological settings.
 Suites of cosmological zoom-in simulations now offer sufficient dynamic range across a range of galactic morphologies and properties, including larger-scale processes like cosmic gas accretion, wind recycling, and perturbations from satellite galaxies.
 These are important sources for driving turbulence in the interstellar medium (ISM).

-In this Letter, we present the first measurement of GMC lifetimes in cosmological zoom-in simulations of MW/M31-mass galaxies at $z\!=\!0$, examining dependence on galactic environment, GMC mass, and GMC star-formation activity.
+In this paper, we present the first measurement of GMC lifetimes in cosmological zoom-in simulations of MW/M31-mass galaxies at $z\!=\!0$, examining dependence on galactic environment, GMC mass, and GMC star-formation activity.
+In section \ref{sec:sims} we describe the Latte suite of FIRE-2 simulations that we employ in this work, as well as our cloud tracking algorithm.